DistroKid Alternatives: Find the best music distribution company for you!

-Amuse has released an entry-level Pro version with many extra features that costs $60/year.
+Amuse has released an entry-level Pro version with many extra features that cost $60/year.

 Still, the apps are the most important thing.

-The programme is completely based on data, and between $300,000 and $300,000 was given to artists from its funding sources.
+The program is completely based on data, and between $300,000 and $300,000 was given to artists from its funding sources.

 Commissions are part of the advance fee.